 THE GREAT OUTDOORS

 Nova Scotia has been dubbed “Canada’s Ocean Playground,” and since you’re never more than 67 km (42 mi.) from a coast, enjoying on-the-water activities is easy.
-Boating is a top draw, which is no surprise considering options include sailing on Bras d’Or Lake, a stunning inland sea, and paddling in Kejimkujik National Park and National Historic Site—retracing routes Native Mi’kmaq used for thousands of years.
+Boating is a top draw, which is no surprise considering options include sailing on Bras d’Or Lake or paddling along ancient Mi’kmaq canoe routes in Kejimkujik National Park and National Historic Site—retracing routes Native Mi’kmaq used for thousands of years.
 Scuba diving and deepsea fishing are also popular; ditto for surfing, a fun if somewhat frigid alternative on the Eastern Shore.
 Looking for something truly unique?
-You can experience the rush of rafting on the Shubenacadie River, where a tidal bore whips up big waves.
+Experience the rush of rafting on the Shubenacadie River, where a tidal bore whips up big waves.

 Landlubbers, of course, needn’t feel left out.
 Choices for bikers and hikers abound.
 The former love to pedal on the 119-km (74-mi.)
 Rum Runners Trail connecting Halifax and Lunenburg; while the latter lace-up their boots in places like Cape Breton Highlands National Park, which alone has 26 trails.
 If golf is your game, world-class courses span the province.
 Standouts range from traditional favourites like Highlands Links and Fox Harb’r Golf Resort, to new stars like Cabot Links and Cabot Cliffs, acclaimed sister courses.